 2. A person who has no one to dance with or who feels shy, awkward, or excluded at a party

-The body of work entitled, “The Wallflower Project”, examines the social stigma of being a “wallflower” through the use of portraits.
+The body of work entitled, “The Wallflower Project”, examines the social stigma of being a “wallflower” through the use of portraits and installation.
 The word “wallflower” was first used in the early 1800’s to refer to a woman without a partner at a dance, presumably sitting against the wall.
 During that time period, wallcoverings, such as wallpaper, started to grow in popularity due to mass production and a repeal of a “Wallpaper Tax” in England.
-Informed by history, I conceived of The Wallflower Project using double exposures (portrait + wallpaper) with a pinhole camera to create an image whereby the subject literally fades into the background.
+Informed by this history, I created double exposures (portrait + wallpaper) with both cardboard and digital pinhole cameras, to create an image whereby the subject literally fades into the background.
+The project then explored the portraits on actual wallpaper, installation, and video.
 The ghostly portraits require the viewer to take notice and spend time with the “wallflower”.